Tribo-electric/electret (Nano) Generator TENG)

 Rectification with stable charge pumps

-We have shown that a half-wave (HW) rectifier performs much better than a full-wave (FW) diode bridge after a few conversion cycles.
+We have shown that a half-wave (HW) rectifier usually performs much better than a full-wave (FW) diode bridge after a few conversion cycles.
 Indeed, during the early cycles, the output voltage of the FW rectifiers increases with twice the slope of the HW, although in that case both powers are far from the optimum of each circuit.
 However, if the output voltage of the rectifier can be set to half of its saturation voltage, HW outperforms the FW by a factor (CTENG_max/CTENG_min+1)/2.

 Caracterization with ball